MicrosoftDocs/architecture-center/docs/guide/architecture-styles/web-queue-worker-content.md

 - Without careful design, the front end and the worker can become large, monolithic components that are difficult to maintain and update.
 - There may be hidden dependencies, if the front end and worker share data schemas or code modules.
-- The Web Front End can crash after successfully persisting to the database but before it emits the messages to the queue.
-This can result in possible consistency issues as the Worker will not perform its part of the logic.
-Techniques like the [transactional outbox pattern](/azure/architecture/best-practices/transactional-outbox-cosmos) can be used to help mitigate this problem, but require changing the routing of outgoing messages to first "loop back" through a separate queue.
-One library the provides support for this technique is the [NServiceBus Transactional Session](https://docs.particular.net/nservicebus/transactional-session/).
+- The web front end can malfunction after successfully persisting to the database but before it emits the messages to the queue.
+This can result in possible consistency issues as the worker will not perform its part of the logic.
+Techniques like the [transactional outbox pattern](../../best-practices/transactional-outbox-cosmos.yml) can be used to help mitigate this problem but require changing the routing of outgoing messages to first "loop back" through a separate queue.
+One library that provides support for this technique is the [NServiceBus Transactional Session](https://docs.particular.net/nservicebus/transactional-session/).

 ## Best practices